risc0/website/docs/explainers/zkvm/battleship_rust_explainer.md

     classDef SecureBox fill:teal
 ```

 The key thing verifiable computation brings to decentralized apps is the ability to distribute trusted logic across peers without relying on a server.
-Within RISC Zero's approach this is done by putting that logic into an embedded program called the *guest* that runs within a ZKVM hosted inside the user-facing application.
+Within RISC Zero's approach this is done by putting that logic into an embedded program called the *guest* that runs within a zkVM hosted inside the user-facing application.
 During operation, a host program *executes* *methods* on the *guest* to manipulate the guest's internal state.
 As the guest program executes it may *commit* outputs to transmit to the *journal*.
-When execution finishes, the ZKVM returns to the host program a *receipt* containing the committed journal items along with a cryptographic *seal* that proves the integrity of the result.
+When execution finishes, the zkVM returns to the host program a *receipt* containing the committed journal items along with a cryptographic *seal* that proves the integrity of the result.
 This receipt can then be sent across a network to another host where the receipt may be checked by the *verifier* and used for further computation.

 To see this in action, let's look at the Battleship implementation.

-## Battleship on RISC Zero ZKVM
+## Battleship on RISC Zero zkVM

 As mentioned earlier a traditional pre-ZKP approach to building networked Battleship would be to have both players send commands to a trusted server that runs the game logic.